-Sunday roast lamb on the menu, so there’s only choice of wine to drink with it and that’s a Rioja but which one ?
-Rummaging around my rack I came across this Viña Mara Gran Reserva 2004, I bought this a quite a few years ago now and basically forgot about it, Tesco sell this now (not the 2004) but it’s called Viña del Cura and it’s still backed by the ever reliable Baron De Ley.
-I remember this and the 2007 Reserva being a regular buy for me and to be honest I thought it was probably the best supermarket Rioja you could find.
+Sunday roast lamb on the menu, so there’s only choice of wine to drink with it and that’s a Rioja but which one?
+Rummaging around my rack I came across this Viña Mara Gran Reserva 2004, I bought this quite a few years ago now and basically forgot about it, Tesco sells this now (not 2004) but it’s called Viña del Cura and it’s still backed by the ever-reliable Baron De Ley.
+I remember this and the 2007 Reserva being a regular buy for me and, to be honest, I thought it was probably the best supermarket Rioja you could find.

 Rebranded as Viña del Cura it’s still a top Spanish red for those of you who love a Rioja and still hard to beat on the high street, the Reserva sells for under £10 with the Gran Reserva at around £11.50, admittedly not the cheapest but in terms of value for money you won’t be disappointed.